 Kommala, one of two unpaid pastors, attended many congregations from many denominations, but did not feel at home until he landed in an Anabaptist group.
 Kommala and Ongath Phounsavath both work full-time jobs.

-Founded in 2004 by Kuaying Teng in a split from Toronto United Lao Mennonite Church, the congregation has had two English-speaking pastors besides the Lao-speaking leaders.
+Kommala, with the assistance of Dale Bauman, founded the Lao Evangelical Mennonite Church in 2004, in a split from Toronto United Lao Mennonite Church.
+The congregation has had two English-speaking pastors besides the Lao-speaking leaders.
 The church became an emerging congregation in MC Eastern Canada in 2006 and moved to full status last April.
 In 2011, the two Lao congregations were reconciled and became one congregation.

 The congregation originally met in the warehouse of a family that ran an importing business, but the economic downturn of 2008 meant that space was no longer available.
 It then bought a garage in an industrial mall, and converted it to a useful and beautiful meeting space.
 Worshipping in Lao and English, the congregation invites Lao, Thai and others to join.

 Lao Canadian works diligently to make inroads into the mostly Buddhist community from Southeast Asia.
 Offering funerals for free to families is an important ministry, since a temple funeral can cost $20,000 plus donations to the monks involved.
 Kommala notes that the church funeral tries to give Buddhist survivors some hope, but it doesn’t “guarantee eternal safety” for the deceased.